For decades, Apple has made Macs that everyone from creative professionals to engineers have been eager to work with.

 - Cons: The display doesn’t come with additional ports beyond those needed for basic connectivity.

-Available in both 25" and 27" sizes, this monitor from Dell offers stunning visuals and a plethora of extra ports you never knew you needed.
-With a QHD resolution, you'll never complain about image quality.
+Available in a large 27″ size, this monitor from Dell offers stunning visuals and a plethora of extra ports you never knew you needed.
+With a QHD 2560×1440 resolution, you’ll never complain about image quality.
 The stand is extremely adjustable as well, with tilting, swiveling, and even 90-degree rotation capabilities!

 - Pros: It offers the most position flexibility you could possibly get with a single monitor, a good variety of ports, and a stunning QHD and IPS display.
 It also includes a great warranty that covers even a single broken pixel.